sickdyd/react-search-autocomplete/README.md

   items,
   // The list of items that can be filtered, it can be an array of
   // any type of object.
 By default the search will be done on the
-  // property "name", to change this behaviour, change the fuseOptions
+  // property "name", to change this behaviour, change the `fuseOptions`
   // prop.
 Remember that the component uses the key "name" in your
   // items list to display the result.
 If your list of items does not
-  // have a "name" key, use `resultStringKeyName` to tell what string
+  // have a "name" key, use `resultStringKeyName` to tell what key (string)
-  // to display in the results.
+  // to use to display in the results. fuseOptions,
-  fuseOptions,
   // To know more about fuse params, visit https://fusejs.io/
   //